Allegiance (Firewind album)

-Allegiance is the fourth full-length studio album by Firewind, first released on 10 July 2006.
+Allegiance is the fourth full-length studio album by Greek power metal band Firewind, first released on 10 July 2006.
 Vocalist Chitral Somapala was replaced by Apollo Papathanasio and Stian L. Kristoffersen made way for Mark Cross on drums, ending the previous tradition of changing line-up between albums.
 It was recorded at JM Studio, Mölnlycke, Sweden, in February 2006, mixed by Fredrik Nordström with Patrik J. Sten in Studio Fredman, Göteborg, Sweden, in March 2006, then mastered by Peter In de Betou at Tailor Maid productions in Stockholm.

 Release history

 Allegiance was initially released in Greece on 10 July 2006, almost a fortnight before the rest of the world.
 It was later released in Benelux (Belgium, the Netherlands, and Luxembourg), Germany, Austria, Switzerland and Italy on 21 July 2006, and three days later, on 24 July 2006, in the UK, France, Spain, Denmark, Norway and most of the rest of Europe and finally in Finland, Sweden and Hungary a further two days later, on 26 July 2006.